marykolbas/playful-plants/design-plan/design-journey.md

   - I will have a sidebar that allows them to sort by important information categories such as play type and other tags.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - Members of the Playful Plants Project will want to be able to see what is currently in the database and how many of each plant they may have for each tag.
 This way they will know what is in the database and can make informed decisions about what needs to be added.

+_Administrator_ Goal 3: Print customized plant gallery

+- **Design Ideas and Choices** _How will you meet those goals in your design?_
+  - I will make the admin's home page for plants printer-friendly (remove sidebar, buttons, etc.) and continue to sort/filter by the selected choices.
+- **Rationale & Additional Notes** _Justify your decisions; additional notes._
+  - The admin wants to be able to sharing their resources, which can be supported by the ability to tailor and print plant lists.
+This allows them to distribute them to clients and other members of the Playful Plants Project.

 ### _Administrator_ Persona (Milestone 1)